RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 ## Approach

-The approach taken in RegressionAndOtherStories.jl and associated projects is different from StatisticalRethinking.jl.
+The initial approach I attempted in RegressionAndOtherStories.jl (v0,2) and associated projects was different from StatisticalRethinking.jl.
+But that approach did not work out as I expected, so I will switch to a similiar setup as in StatisticalRethinking.jl using Requires.jl from v0.3 onwards.

-In StatisticalRethinking.jl I attempted to create an intermediate layer to convert Stan and Turing mcmc results to a set of common functions.
-I am no longer happy with the complexity that introduced.
-In RegressionAndOtherStories.jl most functions work on DataFrames.
-It's up to the notebooks to create appropriate DataFrames in those cases.

-If this approach turns out to be an improvement, I will consider updating the corresponding StatisticalRethinkingJulia projects as well.
+In particular Turing, Stan, Makie and AlgebraOfGraphics, if needed, will all be included using Requires.jl.

+Over time I might minimize the use of AlgebraOfGraphics.jl.
+It is a nice package but also a bit more difficult to tailor (compared to Makie/GLMakie).

+For testing puposes the packages enabled using Requires.jl will move to the test section of RegrassionAndOtherStories.jl.

+In doing this I will move over several important packages from StatisticalRethinking.jl as well, e.g. `link()`.

+I expect I can use ParetoSmoothedImportanceSampling.jl and StructuralCausalModels.jl as is.

 ## Issues, comments and questions